1. FORMATION AND ACCEPTANCE

 22.1 Customer Reference Right (Baseline)

-Any public case study, press release, customer quote/testimonial, video, or other marketing content that includes (i) Customer Confidential Information, (ii) commercial terms, or (iii) operational details beyond the fact of the relationship and a high-level description of the Solution, requires Customer’s prior written approval.
+Any public case study, press release, customer quote or testimonial, video or other marketing content that includes Customer Confidential Information, commercial terms or operational details beyond the fact of the relationship and a high-level description of the Solution requires Customer’s prior written approval.

 22.3 Approval Process

 Terna shall submit draft materials requiring approval to Customer’s designated contact.
 Customer shall respond within ten (10) business days.
-If Customer does not respond within that period, the material shall be deemed approved provided that it does not include Customer Confidential Information, pricing, or performance/benchmarking results.
+If Customer does not respond within that period, the material shall be deemed approved provided that it does not include Customer Confidential Information, pricing, or performance, accuracy or benchmarking results.

 22.4 Benchmarking

-Customer shall not publish benchmarking or performance testing results relating to the Solution without Terna’s prior written consent.
+Customer shall not publish benchmarking, performance testing, accuracy testing, security testing or competitive analysis results relating to the Solution without Terna’s prior written consent.

 22.5 Trademark Use Guidelines and Removal for Cause

 Terna shall use Customer’s trademarks and logo substantially in accordance with Customer’s brand guidelines provided to Terna.
-Customer may request removal of its name and logo for reasonable cause (including legal or regulatory requirements or material misuse of brand), in which case Terna will remove them from active marketing channels within a reasonable period not exceeding thirty (30) days, except for materials already in circulation that are not reasonably practicable to retract.
+Customer may request removal of its name and logo for reasonable cause, including legal or regulatory requirements or material misuse of brand, in which case Terna will remove them from active marketing channels within a reasonable period not exceeding thirty (30) days, subject to normal archival, backup and already-distributed materials.

 23. SUSPENSION OF THE SOLUTION